porloscerros/laravel-meli-auth/README.md

 }
 ```

-You will also have a macro available to apply to HTTP customer when you call the MercadoLibre API.
+You will also have a macro available to apply to HTTP Client when you call the MercadoLibre API.
 ```php
 $response = Http::meliClient($access_token)
     ->get($url);